GeekTrainer/learn-typescript/m06-generics-in-typescript/includes/4-exercise-implement-generics-with-interfaces-classes.md

 Generics are just a way to pass types to a component, so you can not only apply native types to generic type variables, but also interfaces, functions, and classes.
 In this unit, you'll see some different ways to use generics with these complex types.

-Open the [Playground](https://www.typescriptlang.org/play) and try using generics with interfaces, functions, and classes.
+Try using generics with interfaces, functions, and classes.
 All the code samples perform essentially the same tasks using different approaches.

 ## Declare a generic interface